What is Locum Tenens?

 What you need to know about working locum tenens.

 Locum tenens is one of the fastest-growing sectors within healthcare.
-Latin for “to hold in place of another,” locums physicians and advanced practitioners play a crucial role within the healthcare industry.
+Latin for “to hold the place of or substitute for,” locums physicians and advanced practitioners play a crucial role within the healthcare industry.
 These roles range from supporting understaffed facilities in rural, suburban, and urban communities to filling gaps in clinical care, all while allowing greater work-life flexibility, increased freedom, and competitive pay.

 Interested, but not sure how to get started?
 Let us be your guide.
 Below are frequently asked questions to help you decide if locum tenens is right for you.
 Have a question that isn’t listed here?
 Connect with us to learn more.